WhitmanCS370/sp24-lab6/README.md

 Write your answers to the questions below.

 * What were the main ideas from SDX chapter 8?

+* Scoping rules and closures (new environment for different functions)
+* Anonymous functions
+* Functions as data

 * What questions did you have about the material in the chapters?
 What did you find confusing?

+* The naming and diagrams in the chapter was confusing
+* What is stored when you set a variable to a function?

 Write a short summary of what you did (which exercises) below.

+Exercise 1)
+When looking for the contents of a variable, you search through each environment in reverse order.
+This way, you get the variable from the environment that was most recently added.

+`env_set()` checks for a preexisting variable before creating a new one.

+[
+    {a = 10, b = 17},
+    {a = 12}
+]

+Here if you search for a, it will return 12 and searching for b will give you 17.

+We completed exercise 2, and exercise 3 A, B, C, and D!